WuerthPhoenix/tornado/doc/61-tornado/engineAPI.rst

 The 'config' APIs require the caller to pass an authorization token in the headers as in the 'auth' API.

-.. rubric:: Working with configuration
+.. rubric:: Reading the current configuration

-This endpoint allows to read the current configuration tree root node
+These endpoints allow to read the current configuration tree

-Endpoint: get the current Tornado configuration
+Endpoint: get the current configuration tree root node

 -  HTTP Method: **GET**
 -  path : **/api/v2/config/active/tree**